Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 The application will be used by the end-users of our product and sponsors.
 Here they can view things like their ranking, their total steps, and can enrol in challenges.
 Sponsors can also use the website to create challenges.

-* **Data Communication** : Data such as step data moves between the M5Stack to the Desktop, and then the Desktop to the Web.
+* **Data Communication** : Due to several devices as per user requirements, we needed to device a way for devices to communicate via a shared contract.
+Data such as step data moves between the M5Stack to the Desktop, and then the Desktop to the Web.
 We implemented this by using a MQTT broker, which is explained in further detail in section E.

 * **Data Repository** : To keep our data persistent, we store the data in JSON files stored locally to where the Processing app is running, similar to a server.
 Refer to further details and justification in the Data Persistance section.